-In case of your first-time arrival in Brazil, you will have to clear in.
-First you should go to the Policia Federal (responsible authority for immigration matters), together with all crew members to the Policia Federal.
-You have 2 days to do the immigration at the Policia Federal, then at the customs (Receita Federal), then at the Navy (Capitania dos Portos).
-You have to present yourself properly dressed (trousers), if not the access can be denied.
+In case of your first-time arrival in Brazil you will have to clear in.
+First you should go to the Policia Federal (responsible authority for immigration matters), together with all crew members.
+You have 2 days to complete clearance formalities, first at the Policia Federal, then at Customs (Receita Federal), then at the Navy (Capitania dos Portos).
+You should present yourself properly dressed (long trousers, no shorts!) as otherwise you may be denied access.

 - Second step: Customs (Receita Federal).
-Ship’s papers and the documents delivered by the Federal Police.
-You must also go there with a former document filled on the website of the Receita Federal, check the link https://www.edbv.receita.fazenda.gov.br
+You should bring with you the documents received at the Policia Federal.
+You should also present a document which needs to be completed prior on the website of the Receita Federal, please refer link https://www.edbv.receita.fazenda.gov.br

-- Third step: Navy (Capitania dos Portos) with the documents delivered on the step numebr 1 and 2.
-The Navy office is opened till 4pm.
-Its mission is to guarantee the security alon the brazilian coast.
-You have to present yourself at the Navy with all documents for the entire crew and the ship’s papers.
+- Third step: Navy (Capitania dos Portos).
+The Navy office is open till 4pm.
+Its mission is essentially to guarantee the security along the Brazilian coast.
+You should present yourself at the Navy with all documents for the entire crew and the ship’s papers.
 When you leave port again, you should also report all crew changes (if any).

-The Customs and the Navy are both located in the comercial harbour of Cabedelo.
-Esay access by train from the Marina.
+The Customs office is located in the commercial harbour of Cabedelo, easily accessible by train from the Marina.

-Generally speaking, the Brazilians are very welcoming and the formalities are easy.
-The only thing you have to keep in your mind, is that “time” hasn’t the same value compared to the othe side of the Atlantic.
+Generally speaking, Brazilians are very welcoming and the formalities are easy.
+The only thing you have to keep in mind is that “time” does not have the same meaning as on the other side of the Atlantic…

-“Boat visa extension: Although your total stay in Brazil is limited to 180 days/year, your boat can be remain up to 2 years which allows you to go home or visit other Latin-American countries by land or air travel…
+“Boat visa” extension: Although your own stay in Brazil is limited to 180 days/year in total, your boat can be remain up to 2 years which allows you to go home or visit other Latin-American countries by land or air travel…

-Before leaving, you have to go to the Navy (Capitania dos Portos) in Cabedelo with a certified declaration from a recognised entity (the marina) who will be the responsible guardian for your boat.
-Then you will need to go to Customs (Receita Federal) in CABEDELO.
-The Customs will give you a free extension for your boat valid for up to 24 months and free of import taxes.
+Before leaving, you have to go to the Navy (Capitania dos Portos) in Cabedelo, with a certified declaration from a recognised entity (the marina) who will be the responsible guardian for your boat.
+Then you will need to go to Customs (Receita Federal) in Cabedelo, who will give you a free extension for the stay of your boat valid for up to 24 months and free of import taxes.